derb12/pybaselines/docs/algorithms/whittaker.rst

 aspls (Adaptive Smoothness Penalized Least Squares)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.aspls`, similar to the iarpls method, is an attempt to improve the arpls method,
+:meth:`.aspls`, similar to the iarpls method, is an attempt to improve the arpls method,
 which it does by using an adjusted weighting function and an additional parameter :math:`\alpha`.

 Minimized function: